Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Discussions

 \subsection{Evaluation of the Proposed Suggestions}

 For the first suggestion, having more routes toward the root node means adding more routing nodes.
 Hence, we added three routing nodes (29, 30, and 31) to the topology - see Fig.\ref{fig_4}.
-In the case of the Wormhole attack scenario, the added routing nodes (30, 31, and 32) are located in the same positions as in Fig.\ref{fig_4} but with the topology in Fig.\ref{fig_10}.
+In the Wormhole attack scenario, we also added three routing nodes (30, 31, and 32), which are located at the same positions as in Fig.\ref{fig_4} but with the topology in Fig.\ref{fig_10}.

 To evaluate the effect of the second suggestion on \gls{rpl}'s performance under the investigated attacks, both "dead parent" timeouts (see \S\ref{Recomm}) were set to five minutes.
-The use of a fixed value instead of dynamic approach was used to examine the effect of the reduced "dead parent" timeouts only.
+The use of a fixed value instead of a dynamic approach was used to examine the effect of the reduced "dead parent" timeouts only.
 The topology for the evaluation is the same topology used in Fig.\ref{fig_1}.

 The whole evaluation was conducted using the same metrics and methodology as in \S\ref{RPLEval}.

 \textbf{Effects on \acrfull{pdr}:} Comparing Fig.\ref{fig_5a} to Fig.\ref{fig_2a} (ContikiMAC) and Fig.\ref{fig_8a} to Fig.\ref{fig_7a} (NullRDC), we can see that the first suggestion slightly enhanced the network's \acrshort{pdr} for the BH, SF, and NA scenarios, adding about 6\% more delivered packets.
 From our observation, the reason behind this improvement is that some of the affected nodes chose the new alternative routes, minimizing the effect of the investigated attacks.